CHUN05/timeseries/README.md

 # timeseries
-plot for a friends of Mexico
+plot for a friend of Mexico